hanhanwu/Hanhan_Applied_DataScience/README.md

       * A monotonic relationship is one where the variables change together but not necessarily at a constant rate.
   * Check chi-square test between 2 categorical features (similar to correlation for continuous features)
     * (p-value) probability 0 means the 2 variables are dependent; 1 means independent; a value x in [0,1] range means the dependence between the 2 variables is at `(1-x)*100%`
       * H0 (Null Hypothesis) = The 2 variables to be compared are independent.
-Normally when p-value < 0.05 we reject H0 and the 2 variables are independent.
+Normally when p-value < 0.05 we reject H0 and the 2 variables are NOT independent.
     * [sklearn chi-square][4]
+  * NOTE: ["Same" distribution doesn't mean same correlation, see this example!][183]
   * Check ANOVA between categorical and continuous variables
     * [Example to check ANOVA f-value][2]
     * [sklearn ANOVA][3]